Bank of America spokesman Tony Allen confirmed the long-rumored decision to sell the buildings.

 Bank of America does not disclose total employment figures for Delaware.
 However, it is believed that the company has more than 6,000 employees in the state.
 At its peak, MBNA employed 10,000.

 A fraction of the workforce is located in downtown, with others working out of suburban sites.

-A few years ago, Bank fo America vowed to retain a presence in Delaware, despite companywide cost-cutting efforts.
+A few years ago, Bank fo America announced it would retain a presence in Delaware, despite companywide cost-cutting efforts.
 The bank has gradually added branch banking offices in northern Delaware.

 The Bank of American buildings that had long been rumored to be on the block were in the news a few months ago when a rumor surfaced that DuPont spin-off Chemours was studying the complex as the new site for its corporate headquarters.
 Chemours opted to stay at its current location, the former DuPont Co. headquarters.